ASBIK-ABDELLAH/Clean_jumia/README.md

 2- Practice data cleaning.

 Files:
-scrapy_site/quotetutorial/quotetutorial/spiders/Femme.py and scrapy_site/quotetutorial/quotetutorial/spiders/Sport.py : the main code of scraping data.\
-Femme.csv : Contains data about women's products.\
-Jumia_sports : Contains data about sport's products.
+main.py : Contains all the cleaning functions and the main class.